therohk/hiberium/README.md

 5. Reimport/Refresh the gradle project then run `gradle clean build`

-6. Run the spring webapp from `Application.java` or `gradle bootRun`
+6. Raise the spring webapp from `Application.java` or `gradle bootRun`

 7. Explore the swagger api docs at `localhost:8080/hiberium/1.0/swagger-ui.html#`